sorrrrrin/store-infrastructure/README.md

 * MapStruct - generates mappers between entities and Dtos objects

-Will be added next
+To be added next:
-* customer-service - new microservice
 * Tests
+* CI/CD pipeline
+* Deployment to cloud (AWS and GCP)